andrewchilds/overcast/README.md

 ```
   overcast push [instance|cluster|all] [source] [dest]
-    Push a file or directory to an instance or cluster using scp.
-Source can be
+    Push a file or directory to an instance or cluster using scp by default, or rsync if
+    the --rsync flag is used.
+Source can be absolute or relative to the
-    absolute, or relative to the .overcast/files directory.
-Destination is absolute.
+    .overcast/files directory, destination can be absolute or relative to the home directory.

     Any reference to {instance} in the source will be replaced with the instance name.

-      Option
+      Option         | Default
+      --rsync        | false
-      --user NAME
+      --user NAME    |

     Example:
     Assuming instances "app.01" and "app.02", this will expand to: